Best Practices

 Start with a Clear Goal

-Before you start a session with an agent, have a clear idea of what you want to accomplish.
+Section titled “Start with a Clear Goal”Give the agent a clear goal to accomplish.
 Agents are most effective when they have a well-defined task to work on.

 Use Natural Language